 (5) Only designated areas shall be used for selling or dispensing or consuming alcoholic beverages.
 These areas are to be designated by the management of the Northwest Georgia Trade and Convention Center.

 (6) Alcoholic beverages will not be permitted to be taken out of the Northwest Georgia Trade and Convention Center.

 (7) Only the licensee will be permitted to sell or dispense alcoholic beverages.

-(Ord. of 9-7-1999, § 1(4-403))